Ryan Turner

 Ryan appeared in the landmark appeals before the Privy Council in Convoy Collateral Ltd v Broad Idea International Ltd and before the Supreme Court in Re the Children’s Investment Fund Foundation (UK); Cooper v Lehtimäki.
-Ryan is also the author of a well-received book on commercial law, Rights, Powers, and Remedies in Commercial Law (Sweet & Maxwell 2021), and a contributor to the first supplement to the leading text on civil fraud, Grant & Mumford on Civil Fraud: Law, Practice and Procedure (Sweet & Maxwell 2022).
+He is also the author of a well-received book on commercial law, Rights, Powers, and Remedies in Commercial Law (Sweet & Maxwell 2021), and a contributor to the first supplement to the leading text on civil fraud, Grant & Mumford on Civil Fraud: Law, Practice and Procedure (Sweet & Maxwell 2022), and the forthcoming second edition.

 • Expertise

-In addition to the commercial arbitrations described below, Ryan has been instructed in the following reported cases involving commercial disputes or litigation between joint venture partners in the English Court:
+In addition to the commercial arbitrations described above, Ryan has been instructed in the following reported cases involving commercial disputes before the English Court:

-• Goyal & Anor v BGF Investment Management Ltd [2023] EWHC 1180 (Comm): Ryan was instructed as junior counsel on behalf of four of the successful defendants in a claim for damages in excess of £40 million for deceit and unlawful means conspiracy arising out of an investment by a growth capital investor (led by David Mumford KC).
+• Goyal & Anor v BGF Investment Management Ltd & Ors [2023] EWHC 1180 (Comm) and [2023] EWHC 1283 (Comm), [2023] Cost LR 1169: Ryan was instructed as junior counsel on behalf of four defendants to a claim for damages in excess of £40 million for deceit and unlawful means conspiracy arising out of an investment by a growth capital investor (led by David Mumford KC).
 The claims were dismissed after a three-week trial in the Commercial Court.

 • UK College of Business & Computing Ltd v Bath Spa University [2020] EWHC 2157 (Comm): Ryan was instructed as junior counsel to obtain an urgent interim injunction following the purported termination of a long-term contract (led by Thomas Grant KC).
 The claim involved issues of estoppel, waiver, and force majeure in connection with the COVID-19 pandemic.
 The case settled on confidential terms shortly before an expedited trial.